rei/rei-cedar-docs/docs/release-notes/fall-2019/README.md

 #### Display classes

-The utility visibility and accessibility classes have been deprecated and updated to bring them inline with the latest token names.
+The utility visibility and accessibility classes have been deprecated and updated to bring them in line with the latest token names.
 Below find a map to migrate to the new names

 | Deprecated class name         | Equivalent class name       |
 |-------------------------------|-----------------------------|